 There are some ways to speed up the performance on the iPhone 4s should it get a little choppy after an upgrade or out of the blue.

 We’ve outlined a number of different strategies including reducing animations and pretty effects, resetting settings, or restoring back to factory settings.
-These might not work for everyone but they’ve improved speed for a number of iPhone 4s users.

 How to Fix iPhone 4s Landscape Issues